29,217 people have already pledged to help end mountaintop removal.

 What's My Connection to Mountaintop Removal?

-Mountaintop removal is a radical form of coal mining where entire mountains are literally blown up -- devastating communities throughout Appalachia, polluting drinking water and destroying rivers.
-And the worst part is, you're paying for it.
+Mountaintop removal is a radical form of coal mining where entire mountains are literally blown up — devastating communities throughout Appalachia, polluting drinking water and destroying rivers.

 Enter Your Zip Code: